Advice for people clinically extremely vulnerable to coronavirus

 - In the first instance, you should ask trusted family, friends or neighbours to collect or organise shopping for food and essentials, and medicine or prescription collection on your behalf.

-- You can still get prescriptions, essential items and food you buy delivered by NHS Volunteer Responders (0808 196 3646) if you need to.
+- The NHS Volunteer Responders (0808 196 3646) scheme is still running.
+Volunteers can help with things like collecting essential items and food.
 They may also be able to help with transport to medical appointments and set up regular contact over the phone with a friendly voice if you’re lonely or isolated.

-- If you already have priority delivery access, you’ll keep it until 21 June.
-Read more local advice on shopping and food delivery.
+- Read advice on shopping and food delivery.

 - If you don’t have anyone you can ask for help, or need extra support, you can contact Health and Social Care Connect (HSCC) on 0345 60 80 191 (open 8am to 8pm, 7 days a week including bank holidays) or email Health and Social Care Connect.